-The endangered regional ecosystem and two animal species of conservation significance are the main values of this park.
-The priorities for park management will be to mitigate any threats to the regional ecosystem through fire and pest management.
+The one regional ecosystem, one plant and five animal species of conservation significance are the main values of this park.
+The priorities for park management will be to mitigate any threats to these values through fire and pest management.

-Management actions will be undertaken which aim to ensure:
+Management actions will be undertaken which aim to ensure;

-- life and property on and adjacent to the park is protected - fire is managed to conserve or maintain the condition of the regional ecosystem through the application of planned burn guidelines and a strategy - the impacts of existing pest species on neighbouring land uses are mitigated - pest threats are managed to conserve or maintain the condition of this regional ecosystem and the animals of conservation significance.
+- life and property on and adjacent to the park is protected - fire is managed to conserve or maintain the condition of the regional ecosystem through the application of planned burn guidelines - the impacts of existing pest species on neighbouring land uses are mitigated. - pest threats are managed to conserve or maintain the condition of regional ecosystem and species of conservation significance.